pmjones/adr/OBJECTIONS.md

 ### Separated Presentation

 There are hints of ADR, especially the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html).
-Separated Presentation is a meta-pattern that describes the general concern of separating domain code from presentation presentation.
-Indeed, the article says:
+Separated Presentation is a meta-pattern that describes the general concern of separating domain code from presentation code.
+Fowler writes:

 > Presentation code would manipulate GUI widgets and structures in a rich client application, HTTP headers and HTML in a web application, or command line arguments and print statements in a command line application.
 We then divide the application into two logical modules with all the presentation code in one module and the rest in another module.

-With that in mind, the Responder element of ADR clearly fulfills that description.
+The Responder element of ADR clearly fulfills that description.
 Putting together the HTTP Response headers and body are the sole responsibility of the Responder.